Animal Rescue Network of New England

 ARNNE needs volunteers to help with the dogs we rescue.

 Volunteer opportunities include:

 - Telephone Support

 Our mission is quite simple: To create a unified network of shelters and rescue organizations throughout New England, all working together for a common good.

 It is common, everyday practice to have to kill dogs and cats in an over crowded shelter to make room for incoming animals.

 Meanwhile in another shelter across town or across state borders, there are no dogs available for adoption.
 An opportunity …

 Pet Adoption Days are a refreshing cooperative effort among area rescue organizations to place loving, homeless animals.

 A staggering 8-10 million animals are euthanized each year simply because there are not enough homes.

-Most dogs and cats are spayed or neutered.
+Most dogs are spayed or neutered.
 All are current on vaccines, temperament tested, and are eager to be someone’s new best friend.